gmc-code/PC-Microbit-Extension-backup/docs/bots/BitBotXL/BitBotXL_radio.rst

 | The code below gives 3 messages for the A button based on forward and back tilting.
 | The code below gives 3 messages for the B button based on sideways tilting.
-| The code dispalys the message on the microbit for testing purposes.
+| The code displays the message on the microbit for testing purposes.

 .. code-block:: python